Method Man is a way of life.

 This is a quote from a creative.

-RZA, founding member of Wu-Tang Clan, said in an interview that “Method Man was Shakwon until he made that song — Shakwon the Panty Raider.
+RZA, the founding member of Wu-Tang Clan, said “Method Man was Shakwon until he made that song — Shakwon the Panty Raider.
 Then, after he made that song, everybody in the hood called him Method Man.”

 “Method Man is potentially one of the oldest lyrics on the album… that was already a neighbourhood hit… we all knew that song by heart, we all loved it… It was the concept because meth is weed.
 He’s the king of smoking weed.
 So he’s the method man.
 A year later, he’s Method Man,” RZA stated.
 “It was a conscious decision by us as a crew, but the streets did push it.”